theodelrieu/playground/docs/docs/wyoc/new.md

 Now that we have our no-op encoder, we can almost create our codec.

-We still have to write a small codec traits type, which must model [`CodecTraits`](/docs/concepts/codec_traits) and which will define:
+We still have to write a small codec traits type, which will be used by the next building block.

+This type must model [`CodecTraits`](/docs/concepts/codec_traits) and defines:

 * default types returned by `encode` and `decode`
 * `make_encoder` and `make_decoder` functions